Perturbative solution of the Einstein Constraints with Spin and Momentum Far Away From a Binary Source in the Bowen-York formalism: The Einstein Constraint equations and the initial data

 where the $J$ matrix reads

-where $\pi$ is linearly related to the extrinsic curvature, $D\Phi^{*}$ is the formal adjoint of the linearized consraints and ${\cal {N}}$ is the lapse-shift vector.
-We invite the interested reader to follow detailed derivation of these equations from scratch in \cite{our_dain_paper}.
-The up-shot here is that the constraints play a dual role: they determine the initial data and the time evolution, hence they are extremely important in General Relativity.
+Here the canonical momentum, a tensor density, $\pi$ is linearly related to the extrinsic curvature as $\pi^{ i j}= \sqrt{\gamma}( K^{i j}- \gamma^{i j}K)$; and $D\Phi^{*}$ is the formal adjoint of the linearized constraints and ${\cal {N}}$ is the lapse-shift four vector.
+[Note that, this $D$ operator is not to be confused with the covariant derivative $D_i$.]
+We invite the interested reader to follow a detailed derivation of these equations from scratch in \cite{our_dain_paper}.
+The up-shot here is, as mentioned in the introduction part, that the constraints play a dual role: they determine the initial data and the time evolution, hence they are extremely important in General Relativity.
+This point of view was stressed in \cite{Bartnik}.
+But they are extremely hard to solve.

-In seeking for solutions of the constraint equations, we follow \cite{BY} and assume "maximal slicing" ($K=0$), and a conformally flat hypersurface: $\gamma_{\ij}=\psi^{4}f_{ij}$ with $f$ being the flat metric in some coordinates.
-Then (\ref{Einstein_c}) reduce to
+In seeking for solutions of the constraint equations, there are various ways to adopt, some of which are well-described in \cite{Eric0}.
+We shall follow the Bowen-York approach \cite{BY} and assume "maximal slicing" ($K=0$), and a conformally flat hypersurface: $\gamma_{ij}=\psi^{4}f_{ij}$ with $f$ being the flat metric in some coordinates on the hypersurface.
+Then the Einstein constraints (\ref{Einstein_c}) reduce to

 with $\hat{D}_{i}f_{jk}=0$ and $K_{ij}=\psi^{-2}\hat{K}_{ij}$.
 The momentum constraint (\ref{trans}) nicely decouples and is amenable to exact analytical solution.
+Note that here we are just summarizing what is already known in this system, we do not claim to suggest a novel approach.

-There could be many possible solutions: we choose the following which can be interpreted (as later justified from the total ADM linear and angular momentum computations) as two gravitating objects located at different points in a vacuum as depicted in Fig. (\ref{fig:Positions0}).
+There could be many possible solutions to (\ref{trans}): following Bowen-York (\cite{BY}, we choose the following solution which can be interpreted (as later justified from the total ADM linear and angular momentum computations) as two gravitating objects located at different points in a vacuum as depicted in Fig. (\ref{fig:Positions0}).
+Note that we shall take the linear momenta to be anti-parallel to describe the circular motion about the center of mass; and the spins to be anti-parallel and perpendicular to linear momenta as within General Relativity spin-spin interactions lead to such a configuration.
+At the perturbative level in General Relativity, the relevance of this configuration can be seen easily \cite{Gullu,Tasseten}.